 Buying unlocked phones

-In our opinion, the benefits of an unlocked phone more than make up for the added initial cost.
+With all of the effort and technical details that go into unlocking a phone, we recommend just buying an unlocked one.
 You don’t have to jump through any hoops to unlock them, for one, and you have the option to pick any cell phone service you want, whether it’s prepaid, postpaid, or something in between.
-Sure, you’ll have to shell out a few hundred dollars at the time of purchase, but the freedom to switch between carriers could save you a bundle in monthly plan costs down the road.
+It’s a significant investment and may hurt a little if you already have a phone, but the freedom to switch carriers at any time is worth it.

 - The best prepaid cell phone plans for 2020